hiddengenome/GenomeNet/README.md

-isual Analysis for State Changes in RNNs Optimized for Genomic Sequences
+Visual Analysis for State Changes in RNNs Optimized for Genomic Sequences

 ## Install